-In October 2013 we also formally adopted a policy on gender mainstreaming, guaranteeing that equality will be placed at the heart of all our work.
+In October 2013 the IPU also formally adopted a policy on gender mainstreaming, guaranteeing equality at the heart of its work.

 Paddy Torsney, Permanent Observer in the IPU’s New York office, is also an International Gender Champion.
 “We must work hard to ensure our society is not overlooking the best ideas for action and the best leaders and implementers simply because of their gender,” she says.